AWS MemoryDB¶

 Install Script¶

-Note: Please prepare the required Amazon AK in advance (for simplicity, you can grant global read-only permissions
+Note: Please prepare the required Amazon AK in advance (for simplicity, you can directly grant global read-only permissions

 ReadOnlyAccess